lulia0228/Document_IE/README.md

 # Result
 The train data contains 626 scanned recipts with some labeling errors and the test data contains 347 scanned recipts.

-The model costs about 20 seconds training one epoch on a GTX1080 Gpu.
+The model costs about 20 seconds training a epoch on one GTX1080 GPu.

 My box level prediction on sroie infomation extract task3 is as fllows: